%20(2).avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple GCP Landing Zone use-cases—from greenfield foundations to controlled migrations—and enables us to deliver high-quality GCP Landing Zone setups that are secure, maintainable, and easy to operate for client teams.
+This experience helped us accumulate significant knowledge across multiple GCP Landing Zone use-cases—from greenfield foundations to controlled migrations—and enables us to deliver high-quality GCP Landing Zone setups that are secure, maintainable, and straightforward to operate for client teams.

 Some of the things we can help you do with GCP Landing Zone include: